skounouho/UQ-ROM/README.md

 ## Installation

 Download the files in `src` and insert them in the `src` folder in your LAMMPS installation.
 You will need to install [Eigen](https://eigen.tuxfamily.org) to use `fix rob`.
 I do not have a CMake file to do this, so you will need to symlink `Eigen` and `unsupported/Eigen` to the `src` directory in LAMMPS.
+Neither library has to be built separately.

 ## Background